nnourue/kepler-exoplanet-classification/README.md

 ## Overview

-NASA's Kepler Space Telescope identified thousands of potential planets by monitoring stellar brightness across the galaxy.
-However, a significant portion of these signals originates from eclipsing binary stars, instrument artefacts, or other astrophysical phenomena — not actual planets.
+NASA's Kepler Space Telescope identified thousands of potential planets by monitoring stars across the galaxy, recording physical properties such as orbital periods, planetary radii, and stellar temperatures in Kelvin.
+However, a significant portion of these signals originates from eclipsing binary stars, instrument artefacts, or other astrophysical phenomena that are not actual planets.
 Distinguishing real planets from false positives is a critical step in exoplanet research.

 Kepler flagged over 9,000 objects of interest during its mission.
 Each one had to be reviewed and labelled:

 - **Confirmed** — a verified exoplanet
 - **False Positive** — a mimicking signal, usually an eclipsing binary star or instrument artefact
-- **Candidate** — unresolved, awaiting follow-up confirmation
+- **Candidate** — not yet reviewed and assigned a definitive label

 Manual review is expensive and slow.
-This project automates the triage using machine learning, and for the ~400 unresolved candidates in the dataset, ranks them by how likely they are to be real planets — helping prioritise which ones deserve follow-up attention first.
+This project automates the triage using machine learning, and for the ~400 unresolved candidates in the dataset, ranks them by how likely they are to be real planets, helping prioritise which ones deserve follow-up attention first.

 ---